Theatre of Bangladesh

 Theatre in Bangladesh is believed to have its origin in the 4th century AD in the form of Sanskrit drama.
-The conquest of Bengal by the Gupta dynasty led the ingress of the northern Indian culture into the ancient Bangladeshi culture which eventually introduced the tradition of theatre in Bangladesh.
+The conquest of Bengal by the Gupta Empire led the ingress of the northern Indian culture into the ancient Bangladeshi culture which eventually introduced the tradition of theatre in Bangladesh.
 At present, apart from the Sanskrit theatre, the influence of the European theatre and the indigenous folk culture can also be seen in the theatre art of Bangladesh.

 Sanskrit theatre

 Through the conquest of Bengal by the Guptas, the culture of ancient Bangladesh assimilated the Aryan culture of the northern India and got heavily influenced by it.
 At that time, theatre activities, which was in form of Sanskrit theatre, was generally practised by the urban folks.
 The vigorous trade by the local people led to the rise of some urban areas which were home to the art and cultural centre of ancient Bangladesh.
 Lokananda is believed to be a popular play from this period which was structured in four acts with a prologue and was written by Chandragomin.

 The close political integration of many parts of ancient Bangladesh with the Aryan culture carried on through the 8th century.
 During this period, emperors like Bhaskaravarman, Yashovarman, Lalitaditya greatly influenced the Sanskrit theatre movement in the region.
 However, the theatre activities in this period witnessed the greatest patronage by Harshavardhana.
 According to the Kashmiri poet Kalhana, there was a great theatre dancer named Kamala in the ancient kingdom of Pundravardhana, now a part of northern Bangladesh.
 During the Pala rule (8th to 12th century), Bikrampur was the centre of a thriving Sanskrit theatre tradition in Bangladesh.
 This development of Sanskrit theatre also flourished during the Sena rule.

 The tradition of Sanskrit theatre witnessed a major impediment through the arrival of Muslim rule in the early 13th century.
 Few theatre activities are recorded from this period which were mostly supported by some Hindu feudal lords.
 Raja Lakshmana Manikya of Bhulua was a great patron of Sanskrit theatre of this period.